 Because of where my parents lived, my sis and I were anxious for our mom to be near one of us, not alone in a rural community.
 It took some time for mom to research her options and decide what she wanted to do, but the day came when she found the right place and put plans quickly in motion to move near my sister.

 When it came time for mom to move, my husband and I helped on the packing end.
 We went to mom’s home a few days ahead of time to help prepare.
-Mom had lots of lists she had made of things that were important to her that she planned to take to her new home, so we did our best to gather things and plan.
+Mom had lots of lists of items that were important to her that she planned to take to her new home, so we did our best to gather things and plan.

-Mom and I made a trip to the cemetery to see Dad’s resting place, and leave a memorial of their dog, Annie, who passed away a short time before him.
+Mom and I made a trip to the cemetery to see Dad’s resting place and leave a memorial of their dog, Annie, who passed away a short time before him.
 She was a constant companion to my parents and spent a lot of time tucked in beside dad in his recliner.
-It seemed appropriate to leave her marker there beside him.
+He had ordered the marker and it arrived shortly after his death.
+It seemed appropriate to put Annie’s memorial beside him.

 Mom’s precious family heirlooms disappeared into bundles of paper, and then into boxes.
 As those boxes began to pile up, my parents’ beloved lakehouse became increasingly sterile.
-I remembered one of my favorite photos, one of my parents sitting on the steps with all five of their grandchildren.
-The fun times of playing Scrabble on the corner of the porch, and late evening chats beside the busy bug zapper.
+Looking around, I recalled a favorite photo of my parents sitting on the steps with all five of their grandchildren, and memories of playing Scrabble on the corner of the porch, and late evening chats beside the busy bug zapper.
 I knew how hard it was on my mother.
 How many times had she mentioned how much she loved that home, especially the big wrap-around porch?!

 The following day the movers came to load everything up.
 As they removed items from the house, we started discovering things that had been overlooked.
 My husband and I rushed around to find boxes and packing material to hastily get them ready to go.

-The night after I had returned to my own home, I dreamed about finding things that didn’t get packed.
+After several tiring and stressful days, we returned home.
+That first night I had bad dreams about finding things that didn’t get packed.
 When I told my sister, who had been on the receiving end at mom’s new apartment, she said that she had dreams about the things that did get packed.
 We had a good laugh about that!

-There’s no way to adequately prepare and no one can tell you exactly what to expect.
+There’s no way to adequately prepare for the loss of a parent.
 I knew it would be hard, but it affected me physically and emotionally in mysterious ways.
-While with my mom, I was so focused on helping her and kept so busy that I didn’t have time for much else.
-My own thoughts and emotions were stuffed into a tiny compartment and it wasn’t until I got home that that door popped open and those contents spilled out, demanding to be reckoned with.
+While with my mom, I was so focused on helping her that I didn’t have time for much else.
+My own thoughts and emotions were stuffed into their own tiny box and it wasn’t until I got home that it burst open and the messy contents demanded to be reckoned with.
 More than knick knacks had been bundled up in all of that paper, and my mother wasn’t the only one who needed to unpack.